lorn-jaeger/wrf-run/docs/user_instructions.rst

    * :code:`wps_ins_dir` and :code:`wrf_ins_dir`: Directories where WPS and
      WRF are installed; defaults can remain if they are read-accessible.
      (Default values: :code:`/glade/u/home/jaredlee/programs/WPS-4.6-dmpar`
-     and `/glade/u/home/jaredlee/programs/WRF-4.6`, respectively.)
+     and :code:`/glade/u/home/jaredlee/programs/WRF-4.6`, respectively.)

      .. note::

-       Currently WPS needs to be compiled for :code:`dmpar` execution, not :code:`serial`, in order to speed up the WPS programs (and on NSF NCAR HPCs, it should be compiled on Casper, not Derecho, while WRF should be compiled on Derecho, not Casper).
+       Currently the workflow assumes WPS is compiled for :code:`dmpar` execution, not :code:`serial`, in order to speed up the WPS programs (and on NSF NCAR HPCs, it should be compiled on Casper, not Derecho, while WRF should be compiled on Derecho, not Casper).